Pledge of Allegiance

 The U.S. Pledge of Allegiance is a patriotic recited verse that promises allegiance to the flag of the United States and the republic of the United States.
-The first version was written in 1885 by Captain George Thatcher Balch, a Union army officer in the Civil War who later authored a book on how to teach patriotism to children in public schools.
+The first version was written in 1885 by Captain George Thatcher Balch, a Union army officer in the Civil War who later wrote a book on how to teach patriotism to children in public schools.
 In 1892, Francis Bellamy revised Balch's verse as part of a magazine promotion surrounding the World's Columbian Exposition, which celebrated the 400th anniversary of Christopher Columbus' arrival in the Americas.

 Bellamy, the circulation manager for The Youth's Companion magazine, helped persuade then-president Benjamin Harrison to institute Columbus Day as a national holiday and lobbied Congress for a national school celebration of the day.
 The magazine sent leaflets containing part of Bellamy's Pledge of Allegiance to schools across the country and on October 21, 1892, over 10,000 children recited the verse together.

-Bellamy's version of the pledge is largely the same as the one formally adopted by Congress 50 years later, in 1942.
+Bellamy's version of the pledge, though his authorship of it is contested, is largely the same as the one formally adopted by Congress 50 years later, in 1942.
 The official name of The Pledge of Allegiance was adopted in 1945.
-The most recent alteration of its wording came on Flag Day (June 14) in 1954, when the words "under God" were added.
-However, Bellamy's authorship has been contested, as evidence has come out contradicting his claim.
+The most recent alteration of its wording came on Flag Day (June 14) in 1954, when the words "under God" were added by the 83rd United States Congress and signed into law by President Dwight D. Eisenhower.